 Applicants who would like suggestions on preparing the proposal can read “The Art of Writing Proposals,” published by the Social Science Research Council.

 Letters of Recommendation

-Two letters of reference must be submitted online no later than December 31.
+Two letters of reference must be submitted online by the submission deadline.
 It is your responsibility to ensure that we receive your references letters.
 Applications missing reference letters will be considered incomplete.
 Your referees should be familiar with you and your work, and you should send them a copy of your project description so that they can comment specifically upon your proposed study, your qualifications for undertaking it, and how you and/or your work would contribute to the Center’s goal of bridging the gap between the world of learning and the world of public affairs.
 Reference letters must be written in English.
 Do not send letters written for another purpose, such as those for a job application.
 Applicants are strongly encouraged to follow up with their referees to confirm that they have sent their letters to the Center.
 Letters of recommendation should be sent by the referees to ChinaFellowship@wilsoncenter.org.